lisakalex/mkdocs/docs/docker/connect-to-a-mysql.md

+---
+title: Connect to MySQL Database with PDO
+---

 To connect to a MySQL database using PHP's PDO (PHP Data Objects), you need to follow these steps.
 PDO is a flexible and secure way to interact with databases and is highly recommended for use in modern PHP applications.

 Here’s a basic example of how to connect to a MySQL database using PDO: